 The YRBS/YTS collects data on a broad range of youth tobacco and other risk behaviors of both middle and high school youth for every county and Baltimore City.

 The Centers for Disease Control and Prevention (CDC) developed the core questions of the survey and all 50 states ask those questions in their various student health surveys, predominately through the YRBS (47 states).

 The survey focuses on risk behaviors among youth that cause the most important health problems in Maryland.
 The data collected are essential to both the State Health Improvement Plan (SHIP) and the community health improvement plans being developed and implemented in the counties and Baltimore City.

 State and local agencies in collaboration with numerous community organizations use the data collected to monitor, evaluate, and change school and community-health programs intended to reduce the number of youth who engage in risky health behaviors.
-Many agencies and organizations support this survey initiative (see 'What organizations support the survey?).
+Many agencies and organizations support this survey initiative.

 What agencies are sponsoring the survey?

 The YRBS/YTS is sponsored by the Maryland Department of Health (MDH) in collaboration with the Maryland State Department of Education (MSDE).
 It an integral part of Maryland’s Comprehensive Cancer Control Plan, the State Health Improvement Process (SHIP), the Community Health Improvement Processes (CHIP) occurring in many counties, and the Managing for Results (MFR) process.